 Two independent failures were stacked on top of each other, and both had to be solved.

-Problem 1: LD_LIBRARY_PATH poisoning.
-When Emby launches ffmpeg or ffprobe inside the container, it injects its own LD_LIBRARY_PATH into the child process environment.
-On x86_64, this works fine.
-On ARM64 (Apple Silicon running Docker Desktop), the inherited loader environment causes Emby's bundled ffmpeg binary to pick up the wrong shared libraries at startup.
+Problem 1: LD_LIBRARY_PATH poisoning (linuxserver/emby specific).
+The linuxserver/emby container image does not set LD_LIBRARY_PATH at the container environment level.
+When Emby launches ffmpeg or ffprobe as a child process and injects its own library paths, the inherited loader environment on ARM64 causes Emby's bundled ffmpeg binary to pick up the wrong shared libraries at startup.
 The process crashes or hangs silently.
 Emby logs show No video encoder found for 'h264'.
 The VideoEncoders list in hardware detection comes back empty.
 Live TV never starts.
+This issue does not affect the official emby/embyserver_arm64v8 image, which correctly sets LD_LIBRARY_PATH=/lib:/system at the container level.

 Problem 2: Copy-codec HLS stalls.
 Even when ffmpeg manages to start, Emby's Roku Live TV path selects -c:v:0 copy -c:a:0 copy for HLS output.
 This tells ffmpeg to pass the video and audio streams through without re-encoding.
-On x86_64, this works.
-On ARM64, these copy-codec jobs produce empty or malformed .ts segments.
-The Roku requests the HLS playlist, gets segment entries, requests the segments, and gets nothing usable.
-It buffers forever.
+The copy-codec passthrough preserves whatever the source stream delivers, including variable GOP structures, high H.264 levels, and non-standard timing that Roku's HLS client cannot always handle.
+The Roku requests the HLS playlist, gets segment entries, but playback stalls, buffers indefinitely, or never starts.
+This second issue may affect both the linuxserver and official Emby images, since both select the same copy-codec directstream path for Roku Live TV.

 The Insight